 This page describes the shortest approach to the peak.

-There is no trail to Lost Cannon Peak, but you should be able to see its rocky summit to the northwest from where you are parked if you follow the directions given above.
+There is no trail to Lost Cannon Peak, but you should be able to see its rocky summit to the northwest from where you are parked (if you follow the directions given above).
 Simply hike more or less west and up through sand and scrub to gain the ridge, then scramble more or less north to find the Class 3 summit block.
 You will probably want to circle around and approach the summit block from the west.
 A metal rod marks the highest of the rocky towers that crown the sandy summit plateau.
 This route is about 1.5 miles one-way and involves about 1,900 feet of elevation gain.
-The summit block itself is about 75 feet high.
+The summit block itself is about 75 feet high and is somewhat challenging.
 Bob Burd has said of Lost Cannon Peak's summit block, "This little gem was the best Class 3 summit I've seen in the Sierra between Sonora Pass and Donner Pass."

 Red TapeNo permit is required to climb Lost Cannon Peak.
 Be advised, however, that the mountain lies within the training grounds of the MCMWTC.
 Do not be surprised to encounter Marines engaged in exercises, often very realistic combat scenarios involving actors playing enemy combatants.
 PLEASE DON'T FEED THE SOLDIERS.